Symphony in C (Bizet): Suppression

 Instead, as Tiersot himself noted, French symphonic efforts gravitated toward the symphonic suite, of which Bizet's Roma Symphony was a pioneering example.
-Indeed, where his youthful Symphony was written in less than a month, the Roma Symphony occupied Bizet for years, and he remained at his death unsatisfied with the work.
+Indeed, while his youthful Symphony was written in less than a month, the Roma Symphony occupied Bizet for years, and he remained at his death unsatisfied with the work.
 Unlike the Symphony in C, Bizet tried to infuse his Roma Symphony with more gravitas and thematic weight.
 Of the two works, it is Bizet's student composition which has garnered much more critical praise.

 It may also have been, as hinted at by the 1938 correspondence from Chevrier-Choudens, that Bizet intended to mine his student effort for material in what he saw as more serious compositions (including, possibly, two aborted symphonies written while in Rome).
 The melodic theme of the slow movement reappears in Les pêcheurs de perles as the introduction to Nadir's air "De mon amie."
 And Bizet recycled the same melody in the trio of the Minuet from L'Arlésienne.
 In both cases, Bizet retained his original scoring for oboe.
 As noted by Chevrier-Choudens, Bizet also used the second theme of the finale in Act I of Don Procopio.
 Finally, since he was only 36 when he died, it is entirely possible that had he lived, Bizet might have decided later to publish the work.
 Whatever the case, the work remained unpublished, unplayed, and unknown at Bizet's death, passing into the possession of his widow, Geneviève Halévy.